bweston6/loco/README.md

 ![Server lint badge](https://github.com/bweston6/group69_comp208/actions/workflows/server%20lint.yml/badge.svg)
 ![Server tests badge](https://github.com/bweston6/group69_comp208/actions/workflows/server%20tests.yml/badge.svg)

 This is the repository for Loco - the location based attendance app.
+This was produced as part of a group project at the University of Liverpool.
+The sever is written in Python and is fully functional, the app is written for iOS and is a work in progress.
+Group members are:

+* Oluwatimileyin (Timi) Bello
+* Rostom Benhamada
+* Noushin Islam
+* Gunan Singh
+* Leon Szabo
+* Ben Weston

 ## Documentation
 Go to [https://loco.bweston.uk/docs/](https://loco.bweston.uk/docs/) to see the documentation.
 This includes **user manuals** for attendees and hosts, as well as API documentation.
 A PDF download of this is also available at [https://loco.bweston.uk/downloads/loco.pdf](https://loco.bweston.uk/downloads/loco.pdf).